How to Optimize Your DoorDash Menu Photos in 2026

 1. Optimize your DoorDash menu photos first

-Why DoorDash menu photos matter so much
+Why do DoorDash online menu photos matter so much?

 That is why optimizing your DoorDash menu photos is not just an aesthetic detail.
 It is a real lever for visibility and sales conversion.

-Professional photos or smartphone photos?
+Professional photos or phone photos?

 Historically, restaurants have had two extreme options: